NixOS/rfcs/rfcs/0064-documentation-format.md

 # Motivation
 [motivation]: #motivation

+The current format for documentation of NixOS projects is DocBook.
+The format has been a discussion for many years for multiple reasons.
-There's been enough bike-shedding over the documentation format to use.
-We should finally settle this debate by deciding and committing on a single format such that we can move forward and improve our documentation situation.
+This RFC describes a method for deciding on what format to use, and should allow us to decide on a format for the coming years, and improve our documentation situation.

 # Detailed design
 [design]: #detailed-design